Blog 78: What are the types of customer segmentation?

 Delivery method: Customers have specific needs, such as how and when we deliver our products.
 Hence, we categorize individuals according to their specific shipping needs.

-6. Technographic Segmentation groups customers according to their use of devices, applications, and software.
+6. Technographic Segmentation categorises customers by their use of devices, applications, and software.

 For example,

-Device type: If most of our customers visit from their phones, we need to consider introducing a mobile app and ensure our site is mobile-responsive.
+Device type: If most customers visit our website from their phones, we need to consider introducing a mobile app and ensure our site is mobile-responsive.

 Browser type: Customers use various browser types, including Google Chrome, Mozilla Firefox, and Safari.
 Test content to ensure they display properly on these browsers.

 Original source: Customers can find us via social media, search engines or even referrals.
-We need to know how they discover our product so that we can optimize the conversion path.
+Know how they discover our product so as to optimise the conversion path.

 Jump to blog 100 to refer to the overall product management mind map.